amz0004/RecipeAndRatingsProject/README.md

 The pivot table reveals a clear positive relationship between recipe complexity and saturated fat content.
 As recipes progress from simple 1-step preparations to more complex 10-step processes, both the mean and median proportion of saturated fat consistently increase from 0.10/0.06 to 0.16/0.14 respectively.
 This pattern suggests that more elaborate cooking techniques tend to incorporate higher amounts of saturated fats, likely through the use of ingredients like butter, cream, or oil-intensive preparation methods that require multiple steps to properly integrate into the dish.

 ## Assessment of Missingness

+Three columns in the merged dataset:`'date'`, `'rating'`, and `'review'` contain substantial amounts of missing data, so I will conduct a missingness analysis on the dataframe.

+### NMAR Analysis

+The missingness of ratings is likely related to the unobserved rating value itself.
+People who have neutral or negative experiences with recipes may be less motivated to leave a rating compared to those who had very positive or very negative experiences.
+For example, users who tried a recipe and found it "just okay" (3/5 stars) might not feel compelled to rate it.
+To potentially make the rating missingness MAR instead of NMAR, I would want to collect data on other engagement metric, such as time spent on recipe page, whether a user bookmarked it, if they printed/saved the recipe.
+We could potentially explain the rating missingness through observed covariates rather than the unobserved rating value itself this way.

+### Missingness Dependency

+I examined the missingness of `'rating'` column by testing the dependency of its missingness.
+I am investigating whether the missingness in the `'rating'` column depends on the column `'prop_sat_fat'`, which is the proportion of saturated fat out of the total calories, or the column `'minutes'`, which is the cooking time of the recipe.